gravitationalwavedc/meertime_dataportal/README.md

 Run `poetry install --no-dev` for minimum install.
 This only installs required production packages.
 Run `poetry install` to also install development packages such as testing tools.

+3. `cd src`
-3. Start the development server.
+4. Start the development server.
   Run `poetry run python manage.py runserver` and open the [development server](http://localhost:8000/meertime).

+(Optional):

+5. Insert some data into the DB by running `poetry run python ingest/ingest.py`

 ### To run the application using docker-compose